 I am Danielle.
 I was born in 1972 Bassano, Alberta.
 I then moved to a small town Cluny, Alberta until I was three years old.
 I moved to Calgary, Alberta grew up in Calgary I went to Special classes for disabilities up to Grade 12 then disabilities independence living course in collage.
 I used to work downtown in an office building’s full time in cafeterias in oil companies.
 I also lived on my own from 1991 to 2011 raising pets like dog & cats!
 I lived in Calgary for 42 years.
 I was in disabilities program like teen group, women’s group, the Disability Action Hall, Stage Left Drama at One Yellow Rabbit Theatre.
 I volunteered at the Goodwill Store and Interfaith thrift store.
 I also volunteered with seniors nursing home for Care West North Of Calgary.
 I liked being part of the Disability Action Hall as it is a chance to meet people with similar stories like I have.
 I like the public speaking and being proud of my disability, standing up tall and for my rights.

 I didn’t know I had a disability until I was in grade 12.
 And that at that time, my Mom and Dad were talking about me getting meningitis when I was three years old.
 It attacked my spinal cord and it affect my speech, learning and hips.
 Over hearing their conversation, it now made sense why I was in special education growing up.
-When I was 18 I met a friend who as part of a Women’s Group in downtown Calgary.
+When I was 18 I met a friend who was part of a Women’s Group in downtown Calgary.
 She told me about AISH and being proud of my disability.
 I am not ashamed of my disability.
-I am allowed to talk to people about my disability to others when I feel like it, and if it there are interested.
+I am allowed to talk to people about my disability to others when I feel like it, and if it they are interested.

 Now I am 46 years, I moved to Whitecourt, Alberta where I have lived there for the last four years.
 I volunteer at a thrift store 3 days a week in the morning.
 I am also a part of the Skyline community social group and AACTS Disability Group .I love being a self-advocate, and being independent and living on my own.